Welcome to the Institute for Watershed Science.

 - Class 1 Electrofishing Course information for 2017 has been updated!

 Registration should open the week of February 27th!

 About the Institute for Watershed Science

-The Institute for Watershed Science (formerly the Watershed Science Centre) developed as a partnership between Trent University, the Ontario Ministry of Natural Resources and Forestry and Fleming College.
+The Institute for Watershed Science (formerly the Watershed Science Centre) first developed as a partnership between Trent University, the Ontario Ministry of Natural Resources and Forestry and Fleming College.
 The Institute started its operation on July 1, 1998 at Trent University as the Watershed Science Centre, which then became the Institute for Watershed Science on July 1, 2007.
-The Institute aims to further the understanding of physical and ecological processes governing watershed function and to transfer this knowledge to support resource management decision-making.
+The Institute operates on a not for profit basis through obtaining grants for research and training from government agencies and other organizations.
+The IWS aims to further the understanding of physical and ecological processes governing watershed function and to transfer this knowledge to support resource management decision-making.
 The objectives of the Institute for Watershed Science are: